Preliminary agreement reached to avoid new US government shutdown

 Photo: Susan Walsh/AP/TT

-Democrats and Republicans have reached a preliminary agreement that means a new government shutdown can be avoided, AP reports.
+Democrats and Republicans have reached a preliminary agreement in hopes of avoiding another government shutdown in the country.

-The deal, which Congress has not yet voted on, means that funding for the Department of Homeland Security is separated from the rest of the federal budget.
+The deal, which Congress has not yet voted on, means that funding for the Department of Homeland Security is separated from the rest of the proposed spending package - which can then be passed in time for Friday's deadline.

 President Donald Trump said he supports the deal.